Floquet vacuum engineering: Laser-driven chiral soliton lattice in the QCD vacuum: Introduction

-{\it Introduction.}---The quantum vacuum has rich structures, such as quark confinement, chiral symmetry breaking, and Higgs condensation.
+The quantum vacuum has rich structures, such as quark confinement, chiral symmetry breaking, and Higgs condensation.
 Exploring its possible phase transitions under extreme conditions, which could have occurred in the early Universe for example, is one of the important questions in high-energy physics.
 The properties of the vacuum may also be changed by experimental methods, which T.~D.~Lee called ``vacuum engineering" \cite{Lee}.
-As one such conventional way, relativistic heavy ion collisions have been used to study the phase structure of QCD \cite{Stephanov:2004wx, Fukushima:2010bq}.
+As one such conventional way, relativistic heavy-ion collisions have been used to study the phase structure of QCD \cite{Stephanov:2004wx, Fukushima:2010bq}.

 Recently, there have been vigorous activities in the area of condensed matter physics to realize novel quantum states of materials under control using a time-periodic laser field.
-According to Floquet theory, the nonequilibrium quantum many-body dynamics of a time-dependent Hamiltonian can be described by a time-independent effective Hamiltonian, where quasi-equilibrium states can appear emergently.
+According to Floquet theory, the nonequilibrium quantum many-body dynamics of a time-dependent Hamiltonian can be described by a time-independent effective Hamiltonian, where quasiequilibrium states can appear emergently.
 This is the concept of Floquet engineering~\cite{Bukov2015, Oka2019}.

-Although the maximum intensity of the laser is still limited experimentally, one can ask, as a matter of principle, what happens to the QCD vacuum when a time-periodic circularly polarized laser with a sufficiently large intensity and frequency is applied.
+Although the maximum intensity of the laser is still limited experimentally at the moment, one can ask, as a matter of principle, what happens to the QCD vacuum when a time-periodic circularly polarized laser with a sufficiently large intensity and frequency is applied.